codecentric/movie-database-node/docs/technologies.md

 * Documentation: http://coffeedoc.info/github/thingdom/node-neo4j/master/

 ## Client
-The client-side code is in the `public`-folder.
+The client-side code is in the `client`-folder.
 It is served via the express-server as static.

 ### AngularJS
 * Web: http://angularjs.org/